Gift of Love

 David Music is professor of church music at Baylor University, Waco, Texas.

-Reformed Worship 112 © June 2014 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 112 © June 2014, Calvin Institute of Christian Worship.
 Used by permission.